+returned here from Guam, reports that and to cast his lot with the Thompson folpreparations are being made there for 1,500 lowing.
+Filipino prisoners.
+The natives of Guam have deep hatred for the Filipinos, and shaw and Crounse and this change to do not like to see them brought to the Thompson and Crounse is looked on as part island.

+National Forest, Fish and Game Dxposition to Open Today on Elaborate Scale.

 CHICAGO, Feb.
-25 .- Elaborate prepara-National Forest, Fish and Game exposition licited any support as such.
+25 .- Elaborate preparations have been made for the opening of the United States senator and have never so-National Forest, Fish and Game exposition licited any support as such.
 The friends at the Coliseum tomorrow.
-Under the supervision of Indians, guides and experienced sportsmen, the gigantic structure has compliment.
-I cannot stop anyone from been transformed from an auditorium into a veritable primeval forest.
+Under the su- who have been voting for me have done so pervision of Indians, guides and experienced sportsmen, the gigantic structure has compliment.
+I cannot stop anyone from been transformed from an auditorium into voting for me.
+I have not withdrawn my a veritable primeval forest.
 Hundreds of pine and spruce trees have been stripped didacy to withdraw.
 All I want is to make to cover the place and hundreds of others have been put in position to make the scenes more natural.
 Immense tanks have been built and in these nearly every known kind of the finney tribe is to be seen.

-A panorama of the Grand Canvon of Arizona is a feature.
-Every detail hae been carried out, natural trails of rock and dirt attempt was made to investigate those who leading to the crest of the ridge from where the view is obtained.
+A panorama of the Grand Canyon of Arizona is a feature.
+Every detail hae been carried out, natural trails of rock and dirt attempt was made to investigate those who leading to the crest of the ridge from where comprised the raiding mob or who did any the view is obtained.

 The aviary contains game birds from all John Hudson, the husband; Michael Lock- parts of this country and abroad.
-Next ner, the brother of the murdered woman, to this is a large platform built for athletic omen for the eventual election of Ne-Matthew Goens and Dr. W. E. Adams, were sports.
-Two performances daily will be braska's senators before the session ends. the only witherses put on the stand and they given.
-This will also be the rule in re- In Oregon, it is pointed out, the deadlock Charles Herbert, a resident of the place, in an effort to make him confess that he had sure asked only questions that show that gard at the lake, where there will be water ment and the very hour of adjournment and the destroyed, the business bortion of the town Japuary 27.
-Herbert killed by a gunshot.
-The jury was out only thousand canoe racing.
+Next ner, the brother of the murdered woman, to this is a large platform built for athletic cago, for the alleged embezzlement of \$50,- in Matawan, N. J., last night hanged the only witnesses, put on the stand and they given.
+This will also be the rule in recago, for the alleged embezziement of sov.

+In Matawan, i. .

+Charles Herbert, a resident of the place, in one of several local persons who are inone of sever tions and canoe racing.
 This lake is sixty by thirty feet and nine feet deep.

-INCORPORATE BIG COMBINE Articles Specify Capital Stock of Only Three Thousand with Power to Increase.
+INCORPORATE BIG COMBINE Articles Specify Capital Stock of Only new corporation in New Jersey is the Hudson Trust company of 51 Newark street, Hoboken.
+The objects of the corporation are to manufacture steel, iron, copper and other materials and to own, occupy and develop mines, and to own means of transportation.

 NEW YORK, Feb.
-25 .- Articles of incorperation of the United States Steel corporation were filed today at the office of Jersey.
+25 .- Articles of incorporation of the United States Steel corporation were filed today at the office of Jersey.
 This concern is the gigantic Morgan-Carnegie combine.
+The agent of the

+Three Thousand with Power

-The agent of the new corporation in New Jersey is the Hudson Trust company of 51 Newark street Hoboken.
-The objects of the corporation are t manufacture steel, iron, copper and other materials and to own, occupy and develop mines, and to own means of transportation The provision is made that the corporation shall not own a railroad in the state of New Jersey.
-The incorporators are Charles C. Cluff.
-William J. Curtis and Charles McVeagh, all of Hoboken.
-The total authorized capital stock \$3,000, divided into thirty shares of \$100 Announces His Intention of Voting for Thompson Instead of Hinshaw.
+The provision is made that the corporation hall not own a railroad in the state of New Jersey.
+The incorporators are Charles C. Cluff, stock may be increased at any time.

+William J. Curtis and Charles McVeagh, all of Hoboken The total authorized capital stock \$3,000, divided into thirty shares of \$100 The provision is made that the each.

+Announces His Intention of Voting for Thompson Instead of Hinshaw.

-SAYS HE IS NOT A CANDIDATE HIMSELF His Friends Have Merely Been Giving Him Complimentary Votes.
+SAYS HE IS NOT A CANDIDATE HIMSELF

+His Friends Have Merely Been Giving Him Complimentary Votes.

-REPUBLICANS ANXIOUS TO END DEADLOCK Election of Two Senators is the Hope of All the Legislators.
+REPUBLICANS ANXIOUS TO END DEADLOCK

+Election of Two Senators is the Hope of All the Legislators.

 FUSIONISTS WILL NOT HELP OPPONENTS

-Popoerats Have No Desire to Assist the Republicans Unless it He on a Basis of Division of
+Popocrats Have No Desire to Assist the Republicans Unless it He on a Basis of Division of omees.

-omees.